The competition with the French, the drive for settlement beyond the Appalachians, and struggles with the British.

 E. New England merchants.

-3. The American colonists resented the Navigation Acts because they (128,d)
+3. The Navigation Acts, as written, aroused colonial resentment because they (128,d)

 A. prevented the colonists from developing a mature, self-sustaining economy.